-All you need to know about Apple’s M1 Pro and M1 Max chips in the new MacBook Pro
+Apple’s M1 Pro and M1 Max chips: what you need to know | Stuff

 They make the right connections

-We were big fans of the M1 MacBook Air and MacBook Pro 13in last year, but both machines were limited in terms of I/O. Two Thunderbolt 3 ports were all you got, along with the means to drive a single external 6K display.
+We were big fans of the M1 MacBook Air and MacBook Pro 13in in 2020, but both machines were limited in terms of I/O. Two Thunderbolt 3 ports were all you got, along with the means to drive a single external 6K display.

 The M1 Pro and M1 Max upend everything, suggesting Apple’s pro Macs will now at least feature three Thunderbolt 4 ports, an SDXC card slot, an HDMI port and a fancy headphone port that supports high-impedance headphones.
 And if you’re unhappy unless surrounded by screens, as if starring in a dodgy sci-fi flick, you’re in luck: the M1 Pro can cope with two external 6K displays – and the Max supports three and a 4K telly!